Break-Even Point

 - Can I increase the production level?

 In the article, we have included charts and examples to help make it simple to understand.
-There is also a free Excel template download to input your figures, which includes a chart.
+There is also a free Excel template for entering your figures, which includes a chart.

-Below is a break-even cart; this will help you to understand it better.
+Below is a break-even chart; this will help you to understand it better.

 To understand it further, we need to look at the sales, variable and fixed costs.